CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Playpens vs. Playards: What’s the Difference?

-Playards, however, swap spaciousness for versatility, serving as portable spaces where children can both play and sleep.
-Although they tend to be smaller in size than playpens, their dual-purpose design adds convenience and flexibility, catering to a variety of parenting needs.
+Practically speaking, that means playpens prioritize floor space—room to crawl, cruise and play—while playards prioritize versatility, often serving as a portable space where children can both play and sleep.
+They tend to be smaller in size than playpens, but their dual-purpose design adds convenience and flexibility, catering to a variety of parenting needs.

 About the writer: